 There are a lot of great reasons to make a micro-batch mead.
 Linden blossoms often grow high up in the tree, and when you’re out foraging linden you can usually only reach a few handfuls.
 That makes them perfect for a small batch.
 I made this quart batch of linden mead using just a cup of linden flowers.

-This mead can also be made with dried linden flowers or linden tea bags.
-With dried linden flowers you need about 1/4 of a cup since they compress considerably when dried.
 If using tea bags, use 3 to 4 linden tea bags.
-You can also try combining linden with a little bit of dried lemon balm for this mead, because they have complimentary tastes and medicinal properties.
+You can also try combining linden with a little bit of dried lemon balm for this mead because they have complementary tastes and medicinal properties.

 I use a kit by Fermentools that looks a lot like a homebrew setup, and if you choose to do bigger batches later you’ll need the rubber stopper and water lock that are included in the kit.